-This competency-based course prepares trainees for entrylevel employment as school custodians, upgrades skills, and prepares employees for promotion.
+This competency-based course prepares trainees for entrylevel employment as custodians, upgrades skills, and prepares employees for permanent employment with the City of Los Angeles.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.